azdavis/rjsonnet/README.md

 You can also use the language server with any editor that supports language servers.
 You'll just have to write your own glue code between this server and your editor.

-### CLI

-There is also a CLI that can translate Jsonnet files into JSON.

 ## Try it

 ### First time repo setup